-Seldom are the ghost stories which appear on Tychy set in England.
-Some people get very upset about this kind of thing, and they tend to be the same people who view “the English ghost story” as something which can be only watered down.
-For them, “the English ghost story,” as a title, has a completeness to it which “the Scottish ghost story” or “the American ghost story” has no possibility of acquiring.
+Seldom are the ghost stories that appear on Tychy set in England.
+Some people get very upset about this kind of thing, and they tend to be the same people who view “the English ghost story” as being something that can be only watered down.
+For them, “the English ghost story,” as a title, has a completeness to it that “the Scottish ghost story” or “the American ghost story” has no possibility of acquiring.
 For them, ghosts only ever look lost roaming about in Scottish glens or Arizona deserts, and it is therefore a justice to bring them back home, to the English country lanes and ruined English abbeys where they belong.

 But the events of the following story took place in England and so it cannot be anything other than an English ghost story.